offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHY**: This operation is required for _approximating_ a simple tree for a non-additive distance matrix.

 Recall that the standard limb length finding algorithm determines the limb length of L by testing distances between leaf nodes to deduce a pair whose path crosses over L's parent.
-That won't work here because non-additive distance matrices have inconsistent distances (not additive means no tree exists that fits those distances).
+That won't work here because non-additive distance matrices have inconsistent distances -- non-additive means no tree exists that fits its distances.

 **ALGORITHM**: